Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

-where the second term, $\delta f$, vanishes at the energy $E_{\beta}=E_{\alpha}$.
-Since the energy $E_{\beta}$ of the first and second terms are different, the total transition probability is a sum of each probability.
-The first term gives a normal constant probability that is computable also by the ordinary S-matrix of plane waves, whereas the second term gives a T-dependent correction that is not computable by the ordinary S-matrix.
-In ordinary situations, the energy non-conserving terms are negligible but they are important in situations of the present work.
+where the second term, $\delta f$, vanishes at the energy $E_\beta = E_\alpha$.
+Since the energy $E_\beta$ of the first and second terms is different, the total transition probability is the sum of each probability.
+The first term gives a normal constant probability that is also computable by ordinary $S$-matrix of plane waves, whereas the second term gives a $T$-dependent correction that is not computable by the ordinary $S$-matrix.
+In ordinary situations, the non-energy-conserving terms are negligible but they are important in the situations studied in the present work.